Time Compressed Story Based Demo Video

 A Time-Compressed Story

-Your demo story needs to show how your solution solves the prospect’s top 3 or 4 problems in the shortest most compelling way possible.
+Your demo story needs to show how your solution solves the prospect's top 3 or 4 problems in the most concise, relevant and compelling way possible.
+In our classes and workshops we teach a technique called a "CRC Check" to show you exactly how this is done.

 To round out the demo structure, simply add a demo opening and a demo close.